Gyeeta/gyeeta.github.io/docs/architecture.md

 *Gyeeta* is an Observability product utilizing [eBPF](https://ebpf.io/) and Linux kernel statistics.

-*Gyeeta* is free, 100% open source (GPLv3) product and not a SaaS product.
-This requires some additional setup steps compared to a normal SaaS product.
+*Gyeeta* is free, 100% open source (GPLv3) product.
+This does entail some additional setup as the analytics servers need to be installed in the users environment.

-Currently, *Gyeeta* is available for `x86_64` processors only.
+Currently, *Gyeeta* is available for `x86_64`processors only and Linux Kernel versions 4.4.0 and higher.

 ## Components in Gyeeta